EepyBerry/lagrange/README.md

   <img src="https://img.shields.io/badge/ThreeJS-r166-%23049EF4?logo=threedotjs&labelColor=%2335495E&logoColor=white">
 </p>

-A WebGL project using VueJS and ThreeJS! <br>
+A WebGL side-project using VueJS and ThreeJS! <br>
 Lagrange is a browser application to help you create your own planets, using procedural noise as a foundation to build upon.

+_(**important note:** this is something I am working on during my free time, which means that update frequency will vary!)_

 **🪐✨ [Check out the app here!](https://lagrange.eepyberry.me) ✨🪐**